 3. Input your details

 Your resume should be easy to navigate, with essential details placed where hiring managers expect to find them.
-A well-organized structure makes all the difference.
+An organized structure can make all the difference.

 What this means for you:

-- Place your contact details in a resume header: full name, location, phone, email, and LinkedIn.
+- Place your full name, location, phone, email, and LinkedIn at the top.

-- Include clearly defined sections for your resume summary or objective, work experience, education, and skills.
+- Include clearly defined resume sections for your resume summary or objective, work experience, education, and skills.

 - Use bullet points strategically to break up information and spotlight your wins.